defra-design/prn-design-history/app/posts/2023-06-09-manage-a-prn.md

 Normally we would avoid asking questions which are optional or clearly mark them but we want to find out through research a few different things:

-1. Whether users sell their PRNs before raising them
+-  whether users sell their PRNs before raising them

-2. Whether users find adding details about the sale useful
+-  whether users find adding details about the sale useful

-3. Whether users find being able to add their own reference and note useful
+-  whether users find being able to add their own reference and note useful

 This information will help support new reporting requirements in the new legislation and provide insight into how we can improve on NPWD, their existing system.